akanshagautam3751/Rumour-Tweet-Detection/README.md

-# Rumor-Tweets-Detector
+# Rumour-Tweet-Detection
 Twitter

-Rumor Tweets Detector is a web application which detects whether the mentioned tweet is a rumored tweet or not using Machine Learning Algorithm.
+Rumour Tweet Detection is a web application which detects whether the mentioned tweet is a rumored tweet or not using Machine Learning Algorithm.
 Link of the deployed web application : https://rumor-tweet-detector.herokuapp.com/

 ## Directory Structure